midonet/midonet/specs/neutron_translation.md

 On the post-routing chain, add the following rules in the order specified:

-   * Return rule matching on everything if admin_state_up is false.
+   * Drop rule matching on everything if admin_state_up is false.
    * Rule matching on the forward flow to start connection tracking.

 'add-router-ids' field contains a list of router IDs that the firewall is